yunsoul/design/AstSemantics.md

 unsigned.
 The interpretation of these types is determined by individual operations.

+### Local Types

+*Local types* are a superset of the basic types, adding the following:

+  * `funcptr`: a function identifier for use in `call_indirect`

+The zero value of funcptr is the identifier for the first function in the function table.

 Parameters and local variables use local types.

-### Expression Types

-*Expression types* include all the local types, and also:

-  * `void`: no value

-AST expression nodes use expression types.

 ### Memory Types